-These can be greenfield sites which may be likely to form part of local authority development zones, run down commercial property or brownfield sites, or residential developments where planning potential has not been maximised.
+These can be greenfield sites that may be likely to form part of local authority development zones, run-down commercial property or brownfield sites, or residential developments where planning potential has not been maximised.

 Planning Gain Finance can provide funding to buy potentially lucrative sites prior to planning consent being granted.

 It can be repaid from the profits of selling on the land.
 Alternatively, it is possible for builders and developers to use the enhanced value of land that has achieved planning permission as the basis for raising additional funding to allow them to complete building work themselves.

 Up to 90% funding of the purchase price will be considered if the business case is strong enough.